coolbutuseless/getrect/README.md

 ![](https://img.shields.io/badge/cool-useless-green.svg)
 <!-- badges: end -->

-`{getrect}` is a solution to the problem of partitioning a matrix of values into
+`{getrect}` is a solution to the problem of partitioning a matrix into rectangular regions - each region only enclosing a single unique value.

 ## What’s in the box